 A few decades ago, the word “competition” wasn’t used among healthcare professionals.
-But there’s now no denying that running a healthcare practice is a competitive venture.
+But there’s now no denying that running a practice is a competitive venture.

 Page One of Google Search Results